Spains Sanchez In Morocco To Mend Fences After Crisis - UrduPoint

 Rabat, Feb 2 (UrduPoint / Pakistan Point News - 2nd Feb, 2023 ) :Spanish Prime Minister Pedro Sanchez was in Rabat on Thursday to reset a "strategic partnership" despite criticism from within his left-wing government that it has caved in to Moroccan pressure.

-Sanchez and a dozen ministers are set to meet Moroccan Prime Minister Aziz Akkhanouch for the first "high level meeting" of its kind since 2015.
+Sanchez and a dozen ministers met Moroccan Prime Minister Aziz Akhannouch for the first "high level meeting" of its kind since 2015.

+"Today we are consolidating a new stage in relations between Morocco and Spain," Sanchez told journalists in Rabat, saying there was "enormous unexplored potential" between them.

-His visit comes less than a year after he drew a line under a year-long diplomatic crisis by reversing decades of neutrality on the Western Sahara conflict to back Morocco's position, sparking anger among his far-left coalition partners.
+The visit comes less than a year after the Spanish leader drew a line under a year-long diplomatic crisis by reversing decades of neutrality on the Western Sahara conflict to back Morocco's position.

+But Sanchez has taken flak from both the left and right for the concession to Morocco, including from his administration's number three, Labour Minister Yolanda Diaz of the hard-left Podemos party.

+She has declined to join this week's trip, in line with her party's rejection of Sanchez's "unilateral" U-turn on the Western Sahara.

 Sanchez has defended his move as essential for Spanish interests.

-Addressing an economic forum on Wednesday evening, he said that "the better relations are between Morocco and Spain, the better it is for Spain, the better it is for Morocco, the better it is for Europe and for the citizens of both countries".
+- Investment deals - Around 20 deals were signed on Thursday to boost Spanish investments in everything from renewable energy to education, as well as doubling Spanish state support for firms setting up projects there.

+Moroccan Prime Minister Aziz Akhannouch said the two countries "want to establish a new economic partnership in the service of development".

-The crisis had begun in 2021 when Madrid allowed Brahim Ghali, leader of the Polisario Front which seeks independence in the Western Sahara, to be treated for Covid-19 in a Spanish hospital.
+The crisis between Rabat and Madrid had begun in 2021 when Brahim Ghali, leader of the Polisario Front which seeks independence for Western Sahara, was treated for Covid-19 in a Spanish hospital.

 Weeks later, more than 10,000 migrants surged into Spain's tiny Ceuta enclave as Moroccan border forces looked the other way, an incident seen as a Moroccan move to punish Madrid.